Top Resume Tips for IT Sector Jobs in 2026

 Your technical skills should be easy to scan.
 Instead of embedding skills in long paragraphs, list them clearly using bullet points.
 Group them by category:

-Evaluate your resume with a free resume checker to ensure the keywords align with the role.
+Evaluate your resume with a resume checker to ensure the keywords align with the role.

 4. Demonstrate Measurable Achievements